Read a few articles on SEO and you will almost certainly come across the phrase “build quality links”.

 If you think that using something like this will help your site rank, then think again.

-This kind of low quality, bulk directory submission hasn’t worked as an SEO tactic for at least 10 years, and these days is likely to get your site penalised.
+This kind of low quality, bulk directory submission hasn’t worked for at least 10 years.
+These days a forum blast such as this is likely to get your site penalised.

-But as an effective, scaleable link building method, directory submission is done.
+But as an effective, scaleable link building tactic, directory submission is done.

 6. Links From Bad Neighbourhoods/Hacked Sites